 Roy has performed in premieres of a number of works including Steven Stucky's "The Stars and the Roses" for tenor and chamber ensemble, the roles of Horus / The Beloved in David Hertzberg's "The Rose Elf," the world premieres of Tony Solitro's “More Beautiful Than Night,” Kurt Rohde's “Three Minutes with Ned” for tenor and piano, Jonathan Bailey Holland's “Must All Then Amount to But This,” Peter Ash's opera "The Golden Ticket,” Jennifer Higdon's opera "Cold Mountain,” and the the East Coast Premiers of Theodore Morrison’s "Oscar" and, also, "Cold Mountain."

 Roy's two Grammy nominations are for his appearance as a solo artist in the Pentatone Recording of the Santa Fe World Premier of "Cold Mountain" where created the roles of Reid (Georgia boy) and Home Guard.
 Roy also brought the role of Reverend Veasey to life in the 2012 and 2013 workshops of the opera at Curtis Institute of Music for Opera Philadelphia and Santa Fe Opera.

-Roy completed his training at Interlochen Arts Academy, Oberlin Conservatory (from where he received his Bachelor's Degree in Music), Yale University, and Curtis Institute of Music (from where he holds the degree of Master of Music).
-Roy will be a Third-Year Resident Artist at Philadelphia's Academy of Vocal Arts (AVA) this fall.
+Roy completed his training at Interlochen Arts Academy, Oberlin Conservatory (Bachelor of Music), Yale University, and Curtis Institute of Music (Master of Music).
+Roy is a Third-Year Resident Artist at Philadelphia's Academy of Vocal Arts (AVA).